Imagine walking through ancient streets in Spain with candlelight and slow drums echoing around you.

 Why it’s meat-free

-During Easter week, many people in Spain avoid meat as part of long-standing tradition.
+During Easter week, many people in Spain avoid meat as part of a long-standing tradition.
 It’s a time for reflection and simplicity, especially on Holy Friday.
 That’s why fish and vegetable-based dishes take center stage.
-The focus is on flavour, not excess — and trust me, you won’t miss the meat.
+The focus is on flavour, not excess, and trust me, you won’t miss the meat.

 Torrijas, bacalao, and potaje